Detecting the genuine multipartite two-way steerability with linear steering inequalities: Conclusions

 \section{Conclusions}

-As emphasized in Introduction, steering is inherently asymmetric with respect to the observers~\cite{bowles,Midgley}, which is quite different from the quantum nonlocality and entanglement.
-In the bipartite system, even if the state has already been steerable from Alice to Bob, it is usually still unknown whether it is two-way steerable or just one-way steerable.
-The same case also happens for the multipartite systems in a more complicated fashion~\cite{he-reid,li-chen,csan,rmm,gmdrm}.
-A discussion about how to very a state is genuine multipartite two-way steerable has been presented in this work.

-According to the fundamental idea that a one-way steering inequality can be constructed by just considering the measurements performed by Bob~\cite{can22,sau,Joness}, a general scheme for designing LSIs has been developed to detect two kinds of LSIs, which can be applied either for detecting the two-way steerability of a bipartite system or for verifying the genuine multipartite two-way steerability of a multipartite system.
-Besides the two-way LSIs, which are constructed from known one-way criteria and the Bell operators, other types of two-way LSIs have also been designed.

 For a bipartite system, the steering from Alice to Bob is defined with the assemblage $\{\tilde{\rho}^a_{\mu}\}$ in Eq.~\eqref{df}.
-The LSIs developed above can work without the full information about the assemblage.
-However, by performing the state tomography, Bob can decide the assemblage.
-Under such a condition where the full information about the assemblage is already known, a more powerful one-way steering criterion, the so-called linear steering inequality from the semidefinite program (SDP) can be constructed~\cite{Can1}: For a given assemblage $\{\tilde{\rho}^a_{\mu}\}$, the SDP is designed for testing whether it admits an LHS model.
+By performing the state tomography, Bob can decide the assemblage.
+Under such a condition where the full information about the assemblage is already known, the so-called linear steering inequality (LSI) from the semidefinite program (SDP) can be constructed~\cite{Can1}: For a given assemblage $\{\tilde{\rho}^a_{\mu}\}$, the SDP is designed for testing whether it admits an LHS model.
 If $\{\tilde{\rho}^a_{\mu}\}$ demonstrates steering, the solution of another program, which is based on the duality theory of SDPs, returns Hermitian operators $\{\hat{F}^a_{\mu}\}$ which can be used to define a steering inequality $\sum_{\mu}\sum_{a}\tr\left(\tilde{\rho}^a_{\mu}\hat{F}^a_{\mu}\right)\geqslant\beta_{\mathrm{LHS}}$ satisfied by all LHS assemblages and violated, \emph{in particular, by $\{\tilde{\rho}^a_{\mu}\}$}.
+Obviously, the LSI is a powerful tool in detecting the steerability.

+In this work, the LSIs developed above can work without the full information about the assemblage.
+According to the fundamental idea that a one-way steering inequality can be constructed by just considering the measurements performed by Bob~\cite{can22,sau,Joness}, a general scheme has been developed to design two kinds of LSIs, which can be applied either for detecting the two-way steerability of a bipartite system or for verifying the genuine multipartite two-way steerability of a multipartite system.